1. Gallons per flush (gpf): This is the amount of water flushed down the drain after the toilet is flushed. There are four main types of bathrooms:

 When it comes to picking the quantity of water per flush bear in mind your sewer and water bills.
 My suggestion would be to put up the excess money for a water saving toilet now.
 You will save money in the long run and you’ll also be helping the environment.

-2. Rough in: Before you go bathroom shopping I suggest measuring the old bathroom for the,”rough in.”
+2. Rough in: Before you go bathroom shopping I suggest measuring the old bathroom for the,”possum removal.”
 To calculate your rough in, measure the center of the drain pipe to the wall.
 It is usually 12 inches.

 3. One piece versus Two Piece: